ERF: Energy Research and Forecasting Model

 \authors{Aaron Lattanzi, Ann Almgren, Eliot Quon, Mahesh Natarajan, Branko Kosovic, Jeffrey Mirocha, Bruce Perry, David Wiersema, Donald Willcox, Xingqiu Yuan, Weiqun Zhang}

 \correspondingauthor{Aaron Lattanzi}{amlattanzi@lbl.gov}

-\begin{keypoints} \item The Energy Research and Forecasting (ERF) code is a next-generation atmospheric flow solver that can leverage modern computational resources. \item ERF contains key capabilities that enable the simulation of atmospheric flows relevant to atmospheric science and wind energy technology. \item ERF has been verified against benchmark data for a variety of idealized test cases. \end{keypoints}
+\begin{keypoints} \item The Energy Research and Forecasting (ERF) code can leverage modern computational resources to simulate regional atmospheric flows. \item ERF supports fully compressible and anelastic equation sets with moisture and terrain for atmospheric flow characterization. \item ERF has been verified against benchmark data for a variety of idealized test cases. \end{keypoints}